QR Batch Generator

 References:

-- QR Code Standardization, DENSO WAVE.
+- What is a QR Code, DENSO WAVE.

 - Point for determining the code area, DENSO WAVE.

-- Understanding SC 1.4.3: Contrast (Minimum), W3C Web Accessibility Initiative.
+- Understanding Success Criterion 1.4.3: Contrast (Minimum), W3C Web Accessibility Initiative.